zackdraws/zackdraws.github.io/README.md

-title: Portfolio Site
-# Portfolio Work,
+# Portfolio Site Project
-HTML, Styles.css and JS which together make a portfolio website.
+Simple Portfolio site using HTML, Styles.css and JS which together make a portfolio website.
+To display my work

 # Introduction:
-This was a personal project to make a site of my work and learn a little on how to code.
+ This was a personal project to make a portfolio site of to present my work.
  The index.html is the homepage.
-The Styles.css has all of the settings for how the html is displayed.
+The Styles.css contains the styling of the site controlling how the website is displayed.

 ## - Index.html
-This is the first page that you visit when you visit the site
+- This is the first page that you visit when you visit the site.
+Whatever page is titled index.html will be the homepage.
+The index page opens to a launch page containing the Animation Reel, Story Portfolio, Character Design, Background and Viz Dev.

-	- Index page opens to four previews of the rest of the website to pick from
+### Pages

-### Animation Reel (ANP.mp4 in file directory)
+#### Animation Reel (ANP.mp4 in file directory)
-### Story Portfolio (PDFs in file directory
+#### Story Portfolio (PDFs in file directory
-### Character Design (cd01.jpg, cd02.jpg, cd03.jpg ... etc.)
+#### Character Design (cd01.jpg, cd02.jpg, cd03.jpg ... etc.)
-### Background and Viz Dev (bg01.jpg, bg02.jpg, bg03.jpg ... etc)
+#### Background and Viz Dev (bg01.jpg, bg02.jpg, bg03.jpg ... etc)

 # Website Styling
 ### Styles.css